 - Preheat: When you’ve got about a half hour left, put the covered pot into the oven and preheat to 230C/450F.

 - Bake: Your dough should have doubled in size.
 Remove pot from oven.
 Dump wobbly dough into pot.
 Doesn’t matter which way it lands.
 Shake to even dough out.
 Cover.
 Bake 30 minutes.

 - Uncover, bake another 15-20 minutes or until the crust is beautifully golden.

 - Remove and let cool on wired rack.
 If not eating right away, you can re-crisp crust in 175C/350F oven for 10 minutes.
 Best way to eat it?
 Smear a warm slice with some good butter.

-Thanks to Waikarere for sending us in this great ‘No Knead’ bread recipe which they whip up two or three times a week.
+Thanks to Waikarere for sending us in this great ‘No Knead’ bread recipe which he whips up for his large family two or three times a week.
 It’s ‘Running Late Bread’ because unlike most bread you don’t have to leave it for long or do anything the night before.
 Also very easy!

 In large bowl put: